mietek/pol/README.md

 The code in the control loop that compiles words much watch for ";".
 It is compiled as usual, but it also resets STATE to prevent further compiling.
 It also performs another task, which requires a digression.

 Notice that when we're compiling a definition we're searching the dictionary for each word.
 If we reference the word we've just defined, we'll find it.
 Thus we'll have made a recursive reference.
 If you want recursive definitions, fine.
-However it's extrememly convenient to exchange recursion for re-definition.
+However it's extremely convenient to exchange recursion for re-definition.
 That is, to understand a reference to itself inside a definition to refer to an earlier definition.
 For example,

 -   : = SWAP = ;